 When it comes to shipping from home, most people start off by using their regular inkjet or laser printer.
-This is totally fine for a low volume of orders (just like it’s fine to pound in a nail with a screwdriver), but if you have lots of nails (that is, orders to ship), you better get the right tool for the job.
+This is totally fine for a low volume of orders (just like it’s fine to pound in a nail with a screwdriver), but if you have lots of nails (that is, orders to ship), you better get the right tool for the job (meaning a thermal printer).
 While you still get the online discount, the two main problems with using a regular printer to print labels are:

 - You have to buy ink.
 This is a huge bummer as costs can add up very quickly if you’re shipping a dozen packages a day.

 - You must either buy very expensive labels and print them using a troublesome template, or print labels on regular paper and spend your time taping them onto your packages.

 Luckily, there is a much better option out there.
 One that’s meant to be cost effective, time saving, and last for thousands and thousands of labels.
 That option is a Thermal Label Printer!
 While it might cost slightly more up front, a thermal printer will still be printing low-cost labels (since they don’t use ink) long after a regular printer has eaten up hundreds of dollars worth of ink and died.

 So the natural question is, what is the best thermal printer for online sellers?